Emmotes/ic_spoilers/docs/nahara.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: A Barovian Bond** (Guess)
-> $(upgrade_name id) gets a 400% increase and Black Dice Society members can be used if Strahd is currently the Patron, even if they do not qualify for the other variant requirements.
+> Strong Society gets a 400% increase and Black Dice Society members can be used if Strahd is currently the Patron, even if they do not qualify for the other variant requirements.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>